sterding/BRAINcode/README.md

 - filtered
  - filtered files (e.g. adaptor removal/clip)
 - run_output
- - sample1 (sub-folder per sample)
+ - sub-folder per sample (e.g. sample1, sample2 etc.)
     - output of Tophat/Cufflinks/htseq-count runs
     - uniq subfolder for the runs for unique reads only
     - status indication file (.status*) for tracking the progress
- - sample2 etc.
 - for_display
  - files used for display on UCSC / IGV, such as *.bam, *.bam.bai, *.bw, *.gtf etc.
  - use soft links to the output files